XiaqingGroup/jenkins-matlab-plugin/README.md

-# Continuous Integration with MATLAB on Jenkins
+# Continuous Integration with MATLAB on Jenkins (update)
 This plugin enables you to build and test your MATLAB&reg; project as part of your Jenkins&trade; build.
 For example, you can automatically identify any code issues in your project, run tests and generate test and coverage artifacts, and package your files into a toolbox.

 ## Releases